microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraGroupOwner.md

 The `Add-EntraGroupOwner` cmdlet adds an owner to a Microsoft Entra ID group.
 Specify the `GroupId` and `RefObjectId` parameters to add an owner to a group.

+In delegated scenarios, the signed-in user must have either a supported Microsoft Entra role or a custom role with the necessary permissions.
+The minimum roles required for this operation are:

+- Group owners
+- User Administrator
+- Directory Writers
+-  Groups Administrator

 ## Examples

 ### Example 1: Add an owner to a group